 Nursing program graduates must:

-- Submit a copy of diploma or official transcript issued directly from the registrar to the student or to the Board — these documents must indicate your nursing degree and graduation date.
+a.
+Submit a copy of the diploma or official transcript issued directly from the registrar to the student or the Board.
+These documents must indicate your nursing degree and graduation date.

-- LPNs must submit a copy of certification or official transcript directly from the registrar to the student or to the Board — these documents must indicate your degree or graduation date.
+b.
+LPNs must submit a copy of certification or official transcript directly from the registrar to the student or the Board.
+These documents must indicate your degree or graduation date.

-- Official endorsement (or verification) from your original state of licensure by examination.
-If your state is enrolled in Nursys® , you must visit the website to submit the form online.
-If your state is not enrolled in Nursys®, you must send the NSBN Endorsement Form to your state of licensure by examination.
+3. Official endorsement (or verification) from your original state of licensure by examination.
+If your state is enrolled in NursysⓇ , you must visit the website to submit the form online.
+If your state is not enrolled in NursysⓇ, you must send the NSBN Endorsement Form to your state of licensure by examination.
 Contact your original state for more information.

-For more information on how to complete and submit fingerprints, visit the Nevada Nursing Board fingerprint instructions.
+For more information on how to complete and submit fingerprints, consult the Nevada Nursing Board fingerprint instructions.

 One temporary license may be issued.
 It is valid for 6 months and cannot be renewed.